• Skip to primary navigation

 In this video, I'm showing you a recipe for "Bamee Hang" which is one of the most popular types that people order dry.
 And now that there's no broth to worry about, it is SO much faster to put together as you'll see!
 In this video I used Chinese BBQ pork and wontons as my protein which is very common, but you can just do one or the other as well!

-If you want to make your own BBQ pork, check out my Banh Mi video where I share a delicious recipe for a simple grilled lemongrass pork that works fantastically in this dish!
+If you want to make your own BBQ pork, check out my char siu recipe here for a fantastic version that you can use in this dish or eat it on its own!

 Watch The Full Video Tutorial!